 What does it mean to have climate justice?
 What do we need to hear and learn from Communities of Color?

-Come hear from those working on racial justice for a conversation about how climate justice and racial justice go hand in hand.
+Hear from those working on racial justice for a conversation about how climate justice and racial justice go hand in hand.

 July 28, Washington, DC